-The CRC identifies potential GHP-based mistaken payments, situations where Medicare made primary payment when it should have paid secondary to the GHP, and pursues recovery as appropriate.
-The CRC recovers these mistaken primary payments from the entity that had primary payment responsibility, typically the employer or other plan sponsor, insurer, or claims processing third party administrator (TPA).
-The debtors for these particular MSP debts do not have formal appeal rights but do have the opportunity to dispute the debt through the established "defense" process.
+The CRC identifies potential GHP-based mistaken payments (that is, situations where Medicare made primary payment when it should have paid secondary to the GHP) and pursues recovery as appropriate.
+The CRC recovers these mistaken primary payments from the entity that had primary payment responsibility (typically the employer or other plan sponsor, insurer, or claims processing third party administrator (TPA)).
+The debtors for these particular MSP debts have the opportunity to dispute the debt through the established "defense" process.